umahadev/ToDoListProject/README.md

 <28th Sep 2019>
 Checkbox is added.
 Issues: But the border is not displayed for the first cell/column.
 Need to figure out that.

+<29th Sep 2019>
+Remove button is added and remove is working.